rtaveras/Project-One/README.md

-# Project-One
-Star Wars: A New Trivia
+# Star Wars: A New Trivia

 General Assembly P1